alexilyaev/stylelint-find-rules/README.md

 Usage
 ------

-This package requires `stylelint` to be installed in the project, as it will search available rules from that package.
+This package requires `stylelint` to be installed in the project, as it will search for available rules from that package.

 ### npm script